jorbDehmel/oak/docs/manual.md

 because it does not **need** to have anything more. `Oak` code and, by extension, `.oak` files should be minimalist.

-## `c_print!`, `c_sys!` and `c_panic!`
+## `c::print!`, `c::sys!`, `c::warn!` and `c::panic!`

-`c_print!` prints a message at compile time, concatenating the passed strings. `c_panic!` does the same thing, but throws the result as a compile error. `c_sys!` runs a command at compile time.
+`c::print!` prints a message at compile time, concatenating the passed strings. `c::panic!` does the same thing, but throws the result as a compile error. `c::sys!` runs a command at compile time. `c::warn!` will immediately raise a warning.
 In any of these cases, the message will be prefaced by its originating file and line number.
-Since these macros are compile-time only, any variables passed will not be evaluated;
-Only their names will be printed.
+Since these macros are compile-time only, any variables passed will not be evaluated; Only their names will be printed.

 The `c` refers to compilation, not to the `C` programming language.

+**Note:** As of version `0.5.0`, there are no compile-time conditional macros.
+This means that there cannot be conditional compile-time warnings or errors.
+This will likely change in a future version of `Oak`.

 ## Pointer Macros